 Alopecia is a blanket term for conditions that cause hair loss.
 When hair follicles are damaged or irritated, it can cause itching or tingling, as well as areas of hair thinning.

 When tingling, discomfort, or pain in the scalp results from hair loss, the symptom is called trichodynia.
-It can result from conditions such as telogen effluvium and alopecia areata.
+It can occur due to conditions such as telogen effluvium and alopecia areata.

-A tingling sensation, or paresthesia, in the scalp is often the result of issues with the nerves, and some people experience nerve-related symptoms due to anxiety or stress.
+A tingling sensation in the scalp can be due to issues with the nerves, and some people experience nerve-related symptoms due to anxiety or stress.

 According to the Anxiety and Depression Association of America, panic attacks can cause paresthesia.
 This may relate to how blood flow changes in response to psychological stress and may also be linked with stress hormones.